Milan Lazetich

-Milan "Sheriff" Lazetich (August 27, 1921 – July 9, 1969) was an American football player in the 1940s.
+Milan "Sheriff" Lazetich (August 27, 1921 – July 9, 1969) was an American professional football player in the 1940s.
 He played college football for the University of Montana and University of Michigan.
 He was a first-team All-Big Ten tackle and second-team All-American in 1944 for the Michigan Wolverines.
 He later played professional football for the Cleveland / Los Angeles Rams.
 He played on the 1945 NFL Championship team as a rookie and was an All-Pro guard/linebacker for the Rams in 1948 and 1949.

 Early years

 Lazetich was born in 1921 in Anaconda, Montana.
 He was the son of Peter Lazetich, a pioneer Serbian rancher.
 He grew up on his father's cattle ranch a few miles from Anaconda.
 Lazetich attended Anaconda High School where he played football and was selected as an all-state tackle three straight years in 1938, 1939 and 1940.
 He also played basketball and was a member of the track team.
 Two of his brothers were also all-state football players at Anaconda High School.

 Lazetich played one year of college football at the University of Montana.
 In a spring game in April 1942, Lazetich returned a kickoff 90 yards.
 He joined the U.S. Navy during World War II but received a medical discharge.
 After being discharged from the Navy, Lazetich served as a deputy sheriff in Deer Lodge County, Montana.
 He also worked as a cowpuncher and rodeo rider.